NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 ### Caching FAQ

-I get a lot of questions that don't really fit so well above, but I wanted to cover them for the curious.
+I also often get a lot of questions that don't really fit so well above, but I wanted to cover them for the curious.
-And since you *know* we love Q&A up in here, let's try a new section to these posts I can easily add to as new questions come up.
+And since you *know* we love Q&A up in here, let's try a new section in these posts that I can easily add to as new questions come up.

 **Q**: Why don't you use [Redis Cluster](https://redis.io/topics/cluster-tutorial)?
 **A**: There are a few reasons here:
 1. We use [databases](https://redis.io/commands/select), which aren't a feature in Cluster (to minimize the message replication header size).
-We can get around this by moving the database ID into the cache key instead (as we do with local cache above), but one giant database has maintainability trade-offs, like when you go to figure out which keys are using so much room.
+We can get around this by moving the database ID into the cache key instead (as we do with local cache above).
+But, one giant database has maintainability trade-offs, like when you go to figure out which keys are using so much room.
 2. The replication topology thus far has been node to node, meaning maintenance on the master cluster would require shifting the same topology on a secondary cluster in our DR data center.
 This would make maintenance harder instead of easier.
 We're waiting for cluster <-> cluster replication, rather than node <-> node replication there.
 3. It would require 3+ nodes to run correctly (due to elections and such).
 We currently only run 2 physical Redis servers per data center.
-1 server is way more performance than we need, and the second is a replica/backup.
+Just 1 server is way more performance than we need, and the second is a replica/backup.

 **Q**: Why don't you use [Redis Sentinel](https://redis.io/topics/sentinel)?
 **A**: We looked into this, but the overall management of it wasn't any simpler than we had today.
 The idea of connecting to an endpoint and being directed over is great, but the management is complicated enough that it's not worth changing our current strategy given how incredibly stable Redis is.
-One of the biggest issues with Sentinel is the writing of current topology state [into the same config file](https://groups.google.com/forum/#!searchin/redis-db/puppet$20cluster%7Csort:date/redis-db/1JB7OkaaxZo/w1bAZ23dAgAJ).
+One of the biggest issues with Sentinel is the writing of the current topology state [into the same config file](https://groups.google.com/forum/#!searchin/redis-db/puppet$20cluster%7Csort:date/redis-db/1JB7OkaaxZo/w1bAZ23dAgAJ).
 This makes it very unfriendly to anyone with managed configs.
-For example, we use [Puppet](https://puppet.com/) here.
+For example, we use [Puppet](https://puppet.com/) here and the file changes would fight with it every run.

 **Q**: How do you secure [Stack Overflow for Teams](https://stackoverflow.com/teams) cache?
 **A**: We maintain an isolated network and separate Redis servers for private data.
-[Stack Overflow Enterprise](https://stackoverflow.com/enterprise) customers all each have their own isolated network and Redis instances as well.
+[Stack Overflow Enterprise](https://stackoverflow.com/enterprise) customers each have their own isolated network and Redis instances as well.

 **Q**: What if Redis goes down?!?1!eleven
-**A**: Well first, there's a backup in the data center.
+**A**: First, there's a backup in the data center.
 But let's assume that fails too!
 Who doesn't love a good apocalypse?
-First, we'd limp a bit when restarting the apps.
+Without Redis at all, we'd limp a bit when restarting the apps.
-The cold cache would hurt a bit, smack SQL Server around a bit, but we'd get back up.
+The cold cache would hurt a bit, smack SQL Server around a little, but we'd get back up.
 You'd want to build slowly if Redis was down (or just hold off on building in general in this scenario).
 As for the data, we would lose very little.
-We have treated Redis as optional for local development since before we used it at all, and it remains optional today.
+We have treated Redis as optional for local development since before the days it was an infrastructure component at all, and it remains optional today.
 This means it's not the source of truth for *anything*.
 All cache data it contains could be re-populated from whatever the source is.
 That leaves us only with active queues.
-The queues in Redis are account merge type actions (executed subs-second -- so a short queue), the aggregator (tallying network events into our central database), and some analytics (it's okay if we lose some A/B test data for a minute).
+The queues in Redis are account merge type actions (executed sub-second -- so a short queue), the aggregator (tallying network events into our central database), and some analytics (it's okay if we lose some A/B test data for a minute).
 All of these are okay to have a gap on -- it'd be minimal loses.

 **Q**: Are there downsides to databases?
-**A**: Yes, one I'm aware of.
+**A**: Yes, one that I'm aware of.
 At a high limit, it can eventually impact performance by measurable amounts.
 When Redis expires keys, it loops over databases to find and clear those keys -- think of it as checking each "namespace".
 At a high count, it's a bigger loop.
 Since this runs every 100ms, that number being big can impact performance.

 **Q**: Are you going to open source the "L1"/"L2" cache implementation?
-**A**: We've always wanted to, but a few things stood in the way:
+**A**: We've always wanted to, but a few things have stood in the way:
 1. It's very "us".
 By that I mean it's very multi-tenant focused and that's probably not the best API surface for everyone.
 This means we really need to sit down and design that API.
 It's a set of APIs we'd love to put into our [StackExchange.Redis client](https://github.com/StackExchange/StackExchange.Redis) directly or as another library that uses it.
 2. There has been an idea to have more core support (e.g. what we use the pub/sub mechanism for) in Redis server itself.
 That's [coming in Redis version 6](http://antirez.com/news/130), so we can do a lot less custom pub/sub and use more standard things other clients will understand there.
-The less we write for "just us" or "just our client", the better for everyone.
+The less we write for "just us" or "just our client", the better it is for everyone.
-2. Time.
+3. Time.
 I wish we all had more of it.
 It's the most precious thing you have -- never take it for granted.

 **Q**: With pipelining, how do you handle large Redis payloads?
 **A**: We have a separate connection called "bulky" for this.
 It has higher timeouts and is much more rarely used.
 That's *if* it should go in Redis.
-If a worth-of-caching item is large but not particularly expensive to fetch, we may not use Redis and simple use "Local Cache", fetching it `n` times for `n` web servers.
+If a worth-of-caching item is large but not particularly expensive to fetch, we may not use Redis and simply use "Local Cache", fetching it `n` times for `n` web servers.
 Per-user features (since user sessions are sticky to web servers on Q&A) may fit this bill as well.

 **Q**: What happens when someone runs [`KEYS`](https://redis.io/commands/keys) on production?
 **A**: Tasers, if they'll let me.
-Seriously though, since Redis 2.8.0 you should at least use [`SCAN`](https://redis.io/commands/scan) which doesn't block Redis for a full key dump -- it does so in chunks and let's other commands go through.
+Seriously though, since Redis 2.8.0 you should at least use [`SCAN`](https://redis.io/commands/scan) which doesn't block Redis for a full key dump -- it does so in chunks and lets other commands go through.
 `KEYS` can cause a production blockage in a hurry.
 And by "can", I mean 100% of the time at our scale.